 Assess Your Needs

-It is no secret that some vehicles are better at performing certain tasks than others.
+It is no secret that some vehicles are better at performing specific tasks than others.
 This means you need to choose a vehicle that is designed for the tasks you will need it to perform.

 As much as you might like to dream about what you want in a car, it’s best to think more about what you need — not just now, but in the future, too.
 Failing to do this will result in a wide variety of problems.

 For example, you might need to buy a car to drive on a long commute to work.
 If this is the case, you do not want to buy a car with a powerful engine that guzzles a large amount of gas.
-Otherwise, the cost of gas will put a large dent in your wallet.
+Otherwise, the cost of gas will put a significant dent in your wallet.

 You might be buying a vehicle to transport tools and equipment for your job.
-You should verify that the vehicle has an adequate amount of storage space before making this type of purchase.
+You should verify that the car has an adequate amount of storage space before making this type of purchase.
 Here are some practical considerations to keep in mind:

 - How many passengers do you need to carry?